 We know that women with dsd diagnoses can live very well.
 We also know that at some time point, psychological input can be helpful for working towards important life goals such as a cultivating a positive self-identity, reducing stigma, accessing relationships and enjoying sex.
 The psychologist interfaces closely with the physician/surgeon and client, perhaps especially when complex or invasive interventions are being considered for psychological reasons (e.g. to be happier) rather than to treat an illness.

 The psychologist consults alongside doctors and nurses in multi-disciplinary clinics and also meets separately with clients and families.
 Anyone attending the specialist team at UCH can request to meet with the psychologist.

 The Zahra Clinic runs weekly to provide a service for adults affected by FGM.
-It consists of a gynaecologist, an obstetrician, a midwife and a clinical psychologist.
+It consists of a gynaecologist, an obstetrician, a midwife and a specialist counsellor.
 The team is assisted by our dedicated clinical fellows, trainees and interns who have helped to forge and maintain close links with community groups.
-The psychologist’s role is to develop brief psychological interventions for women and couples adversely affected by FGM and to triage to local psychological and mental health services as appropriate.
-Referrals to the psychologist are via the team doctors or midwife.
+The counsellor’s role is to develop brief psychological interventions for women and couples adversely affected by FGM and to triage to local psychological and mental health services as appropriate.
+Referrals to the counsellor are via the team doctors or midwife.